OctopusDeploy/docs/src/pages/docs/projects/version-control/converting/index.md

 Using config-as-code, you can perform a one-way conversion of existing projects to leverage Git.

-Select the project you would like to convert and click on the **{{ Settings, Version Control }}** link on the project navigation menu.
+Select the project you would like to convert and click on the **Settings ➜ Version Control** link on the project navigation menu.
 Enter the connection information for your Git repository.
 You need to provide:
 - The URL for your git repository
 - A Username and password / personal access token (or anonymous for a public repository)